 A very important takeaway from the report is what and how much has been said to/about India and Pakistan.
 While calling the Pakistani state holy when it comes to Kashmir or implying that the grass is absolutely green on the other side of the border is a gross exercise of intellectual and historical dishonesty, the cruel balancing act of laying the blame of everything wrong in Kashmir equally at the doors of Pakistan and India, is even more dishonest and inaccurate.
 Many quarters that pretend to be concerned about Kashmir exercise the same dishonesty not even asking themselves the simple question, that if the parallel they are seeking to draw actually stood on the ground, why would Pakistan enjoy the kind of support that it does in Kashmir?
 Such an attitude by the Left Liberal’s of India and those of other countries is damaging and steers the pressure away from the party at whose door the blame can and should be squarely laid: the Indian state.
 Sharing on an equal footing the blame with another party (falsely) does only one thing: it lessens the blame on the real culprit.
 Lesser the blame, lesser the will to mend ways.

 While the OHCHR report does not reflect the India-Pakistan dividend on all these tangents, what it does make clear to the reader in even a cursory reading is that as far as human rights are concerned, the grass is considerably greener on the Pakistani side.
 The fourteenth point of the executive summary in the report reads out: “While the main focus of the report is on the situation of human rights in the Indian state of Jammu and Kashmir from July 2016 to April 2018, the report examines the situation in Pakistan-Administered Kashmir within that timeframe.
-However, the human rights violations in this area are of a different calibre or magnitude and of a more structural nature.”
-The India-Pakistan differential that the report ends up drawing becomes all the more visceral when one looks at the sheer number of recommendations for each side: 7 for Pakistan and 17 for India.
-The great thing for the Kashmiri activists is that the senseless whataboutery hinged on Pakistan, that has been long used by India has been dealt a major blow.
+However, the human rights violations in this area are of a different caliber or magnitude and of a more structural nature.”
+The India-Pakistan differential that the report ends up drawing becomes even clearer when one looks at the sheer number of recommendations for each side: 7 for Pakistan and 17 for India.
+Good thing for the Kashmiri activists is that the senseless whataboutery hinged on Pakistan, which India extensively uses, has been dealt a major blow.

 To conclude, the OHCHR report is definitely a point of no return for India as far as documentation of abuse and factuality are concerned.
 This will bear its fruits for the freedom movement of Kashmir.
 How much and how rapidly this happens depends entirely on how well and how vigorously do the Kashmiri activists, resistance leaders and the friends of Kashmir spread globally, steer this movement at the international level with the backing of a UN report now.
 Learning from the hard-work of Kashmiri activists in lobbying with the United Nations for the publication of this report can be a great starting point. ♦